Noxgrim/Messenger/README.md

 You can use it via a terminal or a GUI.
 (Both modi are not finished yet.)

 ## State
-Because we both have to do mutch work for school, this project is only a side project and we wont update it daily (sometimes the project could be paused for weeks or even months).
+Because we both have to do much work for school, this project is only a side project and we won't update it frequently (sometimes the project could be paused for weeks or even months).
 Currently the programm is in a very unfinshed state.
-You neither can run nor compile it.
+You can neither run nor compile it. :-)